The primary purpose of the character and fitness screening is to assure the protection of the public and to safeguard the

 Time Required to Make Determination

 How long it takes the Committee to render a character and fitness determination depends on many factors which may include, among others: When your application was submitted to the NCBE; how long it takes for the NCBE to receive responses and verifications which comprise its preliminary investigation; and whether the Committee determines further inquiry is necessary.

 Applicants ARE allowed to sit for the bar exam if their character and fitness application is still pending before the Committee.

 Updates to Information Submitted

-If your application is still being processed by the National Conference of Bar Examiners, you should provide updates in writing to the NCBE along with relevant documentation.
+If your application is still being processed by the National Conference of Bar Examiners, you should provide updates to the NCBE along with relevant documentation using the NCBE's online interface.
 If your application has already been processed by the NCBE, you should forward updates in writing to the Committee.
-Please contact the Committee’s Character and Fitness Department for assistance.
+Please contact the Committee's Character and Fitness Department for assistance.